Live Telecast: Reception

-V. Lakshmi of The Times of India wrote "While Live Telecast isn't bad per se, given the talents involved, it is a disappointment.
+The critic from The Times of India wrote "While Live Telecast isn't bad per se, given the talents involved, it is a disappointment.
 The plot-centric writing wouldn't have been a major issue in a two-hour film, but here, the plotting hits expected notes in expected ways.
 In his defence, Venkat Prabhu has revealed that he had written this story much before his debut Chennai 600028, but this very fact should have made the makers wary as by now, we have seen so many horror-coms of this ilk as feature films.
 Yes, the director does acknowledge Hollywood and Korean horror influences in the dialogues but being self-aware cannot take away the predictability of the script."
 Ranjani Krishnakumar of Firstpost wrote "The worst part of Live Telecast, though, is that Venkat Prabhu has no sensitivity regarding what his creation means and does.
 As it progresses, the show's absolute lack of any critical thought laughs at our face.
 Workplace sexual harassment, voyeurism of the TV viewing public, violence against women, extra-judicial killing by the police — all of them come and go, superficially, without thought or any serious exploration."